shyampurk/Vonage-Hotline-App/README.md

 ### Step 3: Launch the app

 *Note: This step requires the overriding of CORS handling at the browser side.
-On Chrome, you can use the "Moesif Orign & CORS Changer" extension and enable it while testing this app.*
+On Chrome, you can use the "Moesif Origin & CORS Changer" extension and enable it while testing this app.*

 Open a browser and launch the app at http://localhost:4200.

-Login as john and then you can see the hotline app UI with the buttons for initiatiing the direct calls with pre-defined callees.
+Login as john and then you can see the hotline app UI with name pad displayying buttons for initiatiing the direct calls with pre-defined callees.

-Click on the button representing "Bob" and you should see the button color change from red to amber and then to green as the call initialization proceeds.
+Click on the button representing "Bob."
+You should see the button color change from red to amber and then to green as the call initialization proceeds.
 Wait for a few seconds and you should get a call on the phone number that you configured for Bob.

 ## Limitations